KasperskyLab/Kaspresso/docs/index.md

 ## Philosophy

 The tool itself, even the perfect one, can not solve all the problems in writing UI tests.
 It’s important to know how to write tests and how to organize the entire process.
 Our team has great experience in introducing autotests in different companies.
-We shared our knowledge on [writing autotests](/wiki/04_How_to_write_autotests.md).
+We shared our knowledge on [Wiki](https://kasperskylab.github.io/Kaspresso/Wiki/).

 ## Wiki